 Selfoss is the largest town on the South Coast of Iceland and a popular stop while exploring the region.
 You'll pass through it as you drive along the Ring Road, and it's an easy addition to any Golden Circle itinerary.
 It's a great place for lunch or dinner on your travels, but it's also an attraction in its own right!

-The Selfoss Center, known as the New Old Town, has restaurants, cafés, bars, shops, and the popular Skyrland Exhibition, all of which make for a great addition to your day of exploring.
+The Selfoss Center, known as the New Old Town, has restaurants, cafés, bars, shops, and the popular Skyrland Exhibition, all of which make for a great addition to your big day of exploration.
 It features many historic Icelandic houses from all around the country that don't exist anymore and have been rebuilt to create a new picturesque town center.

 At the heart of the Selfoss Center is the Old Dairy Food Hall, located in a beautiful and historic dairy factory.
 It features diverse restaurants and bars, making it the perfect spot for a casual, quick, and tasty meal.

 Take the chance to browse the charming shops in the area and enjoy the lively atmosphere.
-The town center is a great addition to any self-drive tours of the South Coast or Golden Circle.
+The town center is a great addition to any self-drive tours of the South Coast or Golden Circle area.
 You can also find great accommodations in Selfoss to serve as a base while you explore the area’s top sights!

 - Check out the Top 8 Things to Do in Selfoss.